ariefshaik7/flask-sonar-argocd-k8s/README.md

 ---

-## Jenkins Pipeline Flow

-1. Pull code from GitHub

-2. Run SonarQube analysis (for Python)

-3. Build and package Flask app
+## GitHub Actions Workflow Overview

+This project uses GitHub Actions as the CI/CD engine.
+Here's a summary of the `.github/workflows/ci-cd.yml`:

+- Code checkout
+- Python test with `pytest`
+- Static analysis using SonarQube
-4. Build Docker image and push to Docker Hub
+- Docker image build and push

-5. Update `deployment.yaml` with new image tag
+- Deployment file update with latest image tag

-6. Push updated YAMLs to GitHub

-7. ArgoCD detects change and deploys automatically
+- Git push for GitOps (ArgoCD)

 ---

-This project demonstrates an end-to-end DevOps CI/CD pipeline for a Python Flask web application using Jenkins, SonarQube, Docker, Kubernetes, and ArgoCD.